 Hope: joyful, confident expectation

-Assurance: A strong and definite statement that something will happen
+Assurance: a strong statement that something will happen

 Hebrews 11:1 can be read like this, “Now faith is having a firm trust in what we are joyfully and confidently expecting and we have a positive statement about what we do not see.”

-This is why I celebrate “Josiah Day”.
-I celebrate because I have faith in God’s promises and I believe with confidence that He is faithful to perform His word.
-He is not a man that He should lie or human being that He should change His mind (Numbers 23:19).
-Just daydreaming about His promises to me isn’t enough.
+This is why I celebrate “Josiah Day.”
+I celebrate because I have faith in God’s promises, and I believe with confidence that He is faithful to perform His word.
+He is not a man that He should lie or a human being that He should change His mind (Numbers 23:19).
+Just daydreaming about His promises isn’t enough.
+Not for me.
 I need to back up my belief with words and actions.